PerisN/Healthcare-QandA-System/README.md

 ### Interface and Data Ingestion

-- Flask serves the application as an API
+- Streamlit serves the application as a UI
 - `ingest.py` handles data ingestion
 - In-memory database (`minsearch2.py`) used as knowledge base
 - Ingestion runs at application startup (executed in `rag.py`)